how to become a scientist

 Importance of Science Stream in High School Education

-Wondering how to become a scientist after completing 12th standard?
+Wondering how to become a scientist after completing the 12th standard?
 Your high school education lays the foundation for your career as a scientist.
 At this stage, students gain a general idea of the subjects available to them.
 This helps them gauge subjects they might wish to pursue further.

 Another important point is to gauge your skill level in your subject of interest.
 After completing the 10th standard, take up a science stream.